CNC5/binary_classificator/README.md

 ### Building and fitting a model with dataset generated from emails

-First, emails must be marked with 1 or 0 in subject (folders implementation is is still being written)<br>
+First, emails must be marked with 1 or 0 in subject (folders implementation is is still being written).<br>
-All unread emails from inbox will be processed, so it is recommended to create a new gmail<br>
+All unread emails from inbox will be processed, so it is recommended to create a new gmail.<br>
 To get up and running use this:

     import binary_classificator